Sale!

 383708108 badge 8 copyMedical Marijuana 383707742 icon 1 copy

-In this course, learn everything about using marijuana as medicine.
+In this class, learn everything about using marijuana as medicine.
 Gain caregiver skills and how to help guide cannabis patients.
 Learn about different strains and how they can be used to help treat different diseases, cannabis administration, dosage, titration, side effects, drug interaction, the endocannabinoid system, and more!

 FAQs